-When you arrive at First Pres for our traditional 10:00 a.m. service (or maybe 8:30 a.m. garden service during June through August), you´ll notice that the majority of our parking is located behind the church building (towards Studebaker Hall on the Ball State campus off New York Ave.).
+When you arrive at First Pres for our traditional 10:00 a.m. service (or maybe 8:30 a.m. garden service during June through August), you´ll notice that most parking is located on the north side of the church building (towards Studebaker Hall on the Ball State campus off New York Ave.).
 You are welcome to park either in front or back of the church.
 Enter the church through any door.
-If you enter from the rear of the building, you’ll want to take the stairs or the elevator to the 2nd floor.

-When you arrive, there should be some friendly people (we call them "greeters") to say hello, answer any questions you have, and direct you to the sanctuary (or to the garden in the summer).
+When you arrive, some friendly people (our "greeters") will say hello, answer any questions you have, and direct you to the sanctuary (or to the garden in the summer).
 If you have infants or toddlers, the greeters will help you locate our safe, clean and fun nursery.
 We will register your child there and let you know about our security so you’ll know your kids are safe and well cared for.

 You’ll notice that most people generally dress in a business-casual or business-dress manner.
-That being said, there is no dress code at First Presbyterian Church--written or unwritten.
+That being said, there is no dress code at First Presbyterian Church.
 We are an informal church whose highest priority is to worship and serve God and to encourage others to do the same.
 We don't care what you wear.
 Jesus wore sandals and didn't own a three piece suit and probably didn't have many followers with a fancy, upscale wardrobe.
 We want to follow in that spirit.
-Yet, at the same time, if it's really important to you, go ahead and wear designer clothes; we'll act like we're impressed.

 The service focuses on a theme each week.
 We use prayers, songs, and a sermon to worship God.
-When in the sanctuary, you’ll see that all of the song lyrics, prayers and Bible texts are printed on giant screens in the front of the Sanctuary, and hymnals and Bible are available in the pews for those who prefer to use them.
+When in the sanctuary, you’ll see that all of the song lyrics, prayers and Bible texts are printed on giant screens, and hymnals and Bibles are available in the pews for those who prefer to use them.

-During the service we take up a financial offering each week.
-We don’t expect for you to put anything in the offering plate.
-Rather we view the service as our gift to the Lord and to you as a visitor.
+During the service we take up a financial offering each week, though it isn’t necessary for you to put anything in the offering plate.
+Rather, we view the service as our gift to the Lord and to you as a visitor.
 It’s the duty and privilege of our members to support the ministry of the church.
-However, nobody will stop you from giving if you feel like it.

 The service lasts about one hour.
-Afterward you’ll pick up your kids from the nursery, and then we hope you’ll stay around, meet some people and enjoy some coffee, cookies, and snacks.
-Church is about God and worship, but it’s also about community and friendship, so we hope people really experience warmth and friendliness that is so prevalent at at First Pres Muncie
+Afterward you’ll pick up your kids from the nursery, and then we hope you’ll stay around, meet our friendly people and enjoy some coffee, cookies, or snacks.
+Church is about God and worship, but it’s also about community and friendship, so we want everyone to experience the warmth and friendliness that is so prevalent at at First Pres Muncie

 Thanks for your interest!